-Support for alcohol dependency
+Treatment and support for alcohol dependency

+It is possible to overcome an alcohol problem, and you don't need to go through it alone.
 If you feel the need to stop drinking alcohol, there are support services available that can help you achieve this goal.

 Who provides treatment for alcohol addiction?